hughbris/grav-plugin-admin-addon-toast-ui-editor/README.md

   usageStatistics: false # https://nhn.github.io/tui.editor/latest/#Collect-statistics-on-the-use-of-open-source
   initialEditType: 'markdown'
   previewStyle: 'vertical'
+# toolbar: # Off by default, so we use ToastUI default toolbar
+#   remove: ['array', 'of', 'toolbar', 'names', 'to', remove']
 ```

 **`assets.js`** / **`assets.css`**: Toggle these on in Admin or add the property directly into YAML if you want to set a URL for the Toast UI script and stylesheet assets.
 The default is the official CDN URL (latest version permalink).
 If you toggle either of these fields `off` or do not set them, the plugin will use a local copy.
 In most cases, this is sufficient.